psychdatascience/FDS-CourseOne/tu005_gitClone.md

 ### 3. Open the Terminal

-- **For older Windows users:** (the Windows version, not you!)
-Search for "Git Bash" or "Command Prompt" from the Start menu and open it.
+- **For older Windows users:** (the Windows version, not you) Search for "Git Bash" or "Command Prompt" from the Start menu and open it.

 - **For macOS, recent Windows, and Linux users:** Open the "Terminal".